 You Got a Violation Notice in NYC: What to Do Today, Tomorrow, and Next Week

 A pink ticket on your jobsite.
 A certified letter from DOB.
 A yellow sticker on a door.
 Whatever form it took, you are reading this because something official arrived and you need to know what to do.
 Do not panic.
 Do not throw it in the pile.
 Do not ignore it.
-The difference between showing up to your hearing prepared and defaulting on it is usually the difference between paying $2,500 and paying $10,000.
+The difference between showing up to your hearing prepared and defaulting on it is often the difference between paying a reduced or waived penalty and paying the maximum.1

 Step 0: Figure Out What You Are Actually Holding